 Trauma has been a source of focus for Envision Partnerships for several years, but more so recently because of its links to sharp rises in both suicides and opiate addiction.
 A bulk of trauma research and solutions that apply to our work came from the Adverse Childhood Experiences, or ACE, study.

 Between 1995 and 1997, over 17,000 people conducted confidential surveys and completed physical exams for this revolutionary study completed by the Center for Disease Control (CDC) and Kaiser Permanente (see infographic here).
 ACE is a term given to a general group of negative experiences such as having a parent incarcerated, experience with abuse, or living with a problem drinker, etc. to anyone before age 18.

 Adverse Childhood Experiences have shown to influence long-term health of individuals, families, and communities.
-See below for some of the long-term effects of having several adverse childhood experiences from the CDC's website.
+See below for some of the long-term effects of having several adverse childhood experiences.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) says that there are three common themes found in research that demonstrates effective ways to increase resilience in childhood: cognitive development/problem solving skills; self-regulation; and, relationships with caring adults.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) states three common themes that demonstrate effective ways to increase resilience in childhood: cognitive development/problem solving skills, self-regulation, and relationships with caring adults.